VAMP-Net: An Interpretable Multi-Path Network of Genomic Permutation-Invariant Set Attention and Quality-Aware 1D-CNN for MTB Drug Resistance: Experimentation and Discussion

-We tested three types of fusion strategies between Path-1 and Path-2, namely: Suppression, Amplification, and Suppression-Amplification (see Section \ref{Fusion Mechanism}).
-The training and validation curves are shown in Figure \ref{fig:fusion_curves} and the test results are summarizsed in Table~\ref{tab:fusion_table}. \\
+To identify the optimal integration strategy between Path-1 and Path-2, we evaluated three distinct fusion paradigms: Suppression, Amplification, and a hybrid Suppression-Amplification mechanism.
+The optimization trajectories are illustrated in Figure~\ref{fig:fusion_curves}, while a comprehensive performance summary across the test set is provided in Table~\ref{tab:fusion_table}.\\

-All three types achieved comparable performance in terms of validation and test accuracy.
-However, in general, the \textbf{\textit{Amplification fusion}} yielded the best results and, therefore, it was selected as the preferred mechanism for the final configuration, and we will refer to this model as \textit{- Model~A -}.
+While all three mechanisms demonstrated competitive performance with negligible variance in validation and testing metrics, the Amplification Fusion consistently yielded the highest predictive accuracy and exhibited superior generalization.
+Consequently, this strategy was adopted for the final model architecture, hereafter referred to as Model~A.